-Describe the physical exam and evaluation process of a patient with a suspected chemical burn
+Describe the physical exam of a patient with a suspected chemical burn.

-Reviewe the treatment and management options available for patients presenting with chemical burns.
+Review the management options available for patients presenting with chemical burns.

 Explain the importance of interprofessional team strategies for improving care coordination and communication to aid in prompt diagnosis of chemical burns and improving outcomes in patients diagnosed with the condition.